ShockHash: Near Optimal-Space Minimal Perfect Hashing Beyond Brute-Force: More Related Work

-In addition to RecSplit \cite{esposito2020recsplit} and ShockHash \cite{lehmann2023shockhash} which we explained in the previous section, there is a wide range of perfect hash function constructions.
-The methods all have a different focus -- while RecSplit is focused more on achieving very small space usage, others focus more on query speed.
-We only describe other approaches briefly here and refer to Ref. \cite{lehmann2023sichash} for a more detailed overview of related work.
+In addition to RecSplit and ShockHash, which we describe in the preliminaries, there is a range of other minimal perfect hash functions.
+We give an overview over the approaches in the following paragraphs.

-(M)PHFs with \emph{Hash-and-Displace} \cite{fox1992faster,belazzougui2009hash,pibiri2021pthash} allow fast queries and asymptotically optimal space consumption.
+\myparagraph{Hash-and-Displace.} Perfect hashing with Hash-and-Displace \cite{fox1992faster,belazzougui2009hash,pibiri2021pthash} allows fast queries and asymptotically optimal space consumption.
 Each key $x$ is first hashed to a small bucket $b(x)$ of keys.
-For each bucket $b$, an index $i(b)$ of a hash function $f_{i(b)}$ is stored such that $x \mapsto f_{i(b(x))}(x)$ is an injective function.
-For a particular bucket, this index is then found by trying hash functions using brute-force.
+For each bucket $b$, an index $i(b)$ of a hash function $f_{i(b)}$ is stored such $x \mapsto f_{i(b(x))}(x)$ is an injective function.
+For a particular bucket, this index is searched in a brute-force way.
+To accelerate the search, buckets are first sorted by their size.
+FCH \cite{fox1992faster} uses an asymmetric bucket assignment: it hashes 60\% of the keys to 30\% of the buckets.
+This is efficient because when placing the largest (and therefore hardest to place) buckets, most positions are still available.
+CHD \cite{belazzougui2009hash} uses buckets of expected equal size but compresses the stored hash function seeds.
+PTHash \cite{pibiri2021pthash} combines the ideas by using an asymmetric bucket assignment and storing the seeds in compressed form.

-Perfect hashing through \emph{fingerprinting} \cite{CSLSR11,MSSZ14,limasset2017fast,beling2023fingerprinting} hashes the $n$ keys to $\gamma n$ positions using an ordinary hash function, where $\gamma > 1$ is a tuning parameter.
-A bit vector of length $\gamma n$ indicates positions to which exactly one key was mapped.
+\myparagraph{Fingerprinting.} Perfect hashing through fingerprinting \cite{chapman2011meraculous,MSSZ14} hashes the $N$ keys to $\gamma N$ positions using an ordinary hash function, where $\gamma$ is a tuning parameter.
+The most space efficient choice $\gamma=1$ leads to a space consumption of $e$ (not $\log_2 e$) bits per key.
+A bit vector of length $\gamma N$ indicates positions to which exactly one key was mapped.
 Keys that caused collisions are handled recursively in another layer of the same data structure.

-SicHash \cite{lehmann2023sichash} uses a mix of $1$--$3$ bit retrieval data structures to store hash function choices for each key.
-Compared to ShockHash, it does not achieve minimality directly and works best for about $2$--$3$ bits per key.
+At query time, when a key is the only one mapping to its location, a rank operation on the bit vector gives the MPHF value.
+Publicly available implementations include BBHash \cite{limasset2017fast} and the significantly faster FMPH \cite{beling2023fingerprinting}. \mbox{FMPHGO} \cite{beling2023fingerprinting} combines the idea with a few brute-force tries to select a hash function that causes fewer collisions.